espilioto/SERIAL-KILLER-MSP430/README.md

 Here is the MSP430 C code for the Serial Killer 3000 (TI CCS5 project).

-This is a simple parser for the MSP430.
 The MSP430 receives commands through the UART, parses them, and sets the PWM values for the RGB led/strip or whatever.

 At first this was meant to be a room mood lighting - led strip..thing.
 Then I dropped that for no reason and decided to install it in my pc case.